anwayaaras/Uber_Coding_Challenge/README.md

 This is the order of scripts to be executed(assuming all the the files were downloaded correctly from this directory) :
 1.Create an instance of mongoDB (command- mongod)

+2.Run import.sh to insert the food.json file on to the database.

-2.Run the server code: python main_server.py
+3.Run the server code: python main_server.py

-3.Hit it with your search query as per the format specified in API docs.
+4.Hit it with your search query as per the format specified in API docs.

-4.View the results!
+5.View the results!

-5.Run the test.py script to test the code.
+6.Run the test.py script to test the code.

 Here is what each script does: